The three pillars of financial inclusion

 It’s imperative to work with a credible and respected third party on this research to provide an unbiased view of the challenges facing financial inclusion globally.

-Principal partnered with the Centre for Economics and Business Research (Cebr), a leading economics consultancy that’s research spans the globe.
+Principal has collaborated with the Centre for Economics and Business Research (Cebr), a leading economics consultancy whose research spans the globe.
 A renowned commentator on business and consumer developments and an expert in producing economic impact studies, Cebr is a leader in developing innovative methodologies to quantify the economic contribution of new technologies and other aspects of the economy.
 It’s the ideal partner to work with to develop the Global Financial Inclusion Index.

 What methodology was used to compile the Index?